informational alert

 Climate change resilience and your drinking water

-For over 100 years, Portland water customers have enjoyed high-quality drinking water at their taps.
+For 130 years, Portland water customers have enjoyed high-quality drinking water at their taps.
 We are prepared to adapt and plan for a warming climate to continue to provide water that's safe and abundant for years to come.

 Providing water in a changing climate

 Investing in and maintaining a modern, resilient water system is our best tool for an uncertain future.
-This means we plan for climate change and its impacts in all our work, from protecting our outdoor workers during extreme heat to using a responsive, flexible planning process that adapts to changing conditions and new data.
-By combining smart planning with our robust secondary water supply, the Columbia South Shore Groundwater Well Field, the Portland Water Bureau is well prepared to meet the challenges of the future.
+This means we plan for climate change and its impacts in all our work, by:

 Climate impacts and system resilience

 We are dedicated to understanding and preparing for a range of climate impacts to the City of Portland's drinking water system.
-Climate change response is an objective identified in our five-year Strategic Plan and it guides the integration of climate preparedness work into our daily operations.
 While Portland's water system has some fundamental climate resilience already built in, emerging risks and disruptions from climate change will present new challenges.

 Climate models project a warmer Northwest with hotter, drier summers, and warmer, wetter winters with heavier rainfall and less snowfall.
 As the long-term climate shifts, we anticipate a range of extreme conditions will impact the region in the future, even as individual weather years continue to be seasonally variable.